echoedinvoker/vue/15-vuex/211-what-n-why/memo.md

 ## **What?**

+> Vuex is a third-party suite dedicated to managing the state of Vue apps.

 ![Alt what](pic/01.jpg)

 - 'state' represents a variable that will change, and its change will trigger a change in the page.